SAP/fosstars-rating-core/CONTRIBUTING.md

 Please make sure that the `mvn clean package` command passes.
 It's also going to run `checkstyle`, please fix all reported issues.

+Please also run the test suite for the demo tool.
+The test suite is available in `src/test/shell/tool/github`.
+It's not yet included in the build process.
+The instructions are available in [the README file](src/test/shell/tool/github/README.md).

 # Submit your pull request